Gastric Emptying Study

 Is a gastric emptying study painful?

-How long does a gastric emptying study take?
+How long does a gastric emptying study typically take?

-What are the side effects of a gastric emptying study?
+What are the risks associated with a gastric emptying study?

-What are the results of a gastric emptying study used for?
+What do the results of a gastric emptying study indicate?

 If you have any feedback, please get in touch.